Results

 Learn more

 … fantastic diversity of cell types and associated organisms, including fungal and bacterial symbionts, detrimental microbial pathogens, and … better understand the plant-associated terrestrial world.
-Research Team … Plant microbiomes hold the amazing ability …
+Research Team … This is a dynamic and complex ecosystem that includes bacteria, fungi, viruses.
+Resident viruses can be found in a …

 Learn more

-The JGI has diverse capabilities in: DNA and RNA sequencing, Sample and library preparation, … sequencing products below.
+… The JGI has diverse capabilities in: DNA and RNA sequencing, Sample and library preparation, Biodesign and pathway … sequencing products below.
 In addition, JGI will submit raw sequence data to SRA at NCBI once the standard analysis is … in length, cloned into vector of choice Glycerol stock of sequence verified clone 102/NA DNA Synthesis Constructs …

 Learn more

 … focuses on the exploration of secondary metabolites across bacteria, fungi, algae and plants.
-These molecules, which … growth, provide critical advantages to the organisms producing them, and are often involved in defense, nutrient … computational analyses of BGC size and complexity, BGC sequence composition, metabolic similarity & compatibility, …
+These molecules, which … growth, provide critical advantages to the organisms producing them, and are often involved in defense, nutrient acquisition and communication. …

 Learn more